 2. Indicate how, by whom and for what purpose the information is to be used.
 Except for a new collection, indicate the actual use the agency has made of the information received from the current collection.

-survey of 300 PHAs selected through stratified random sampling.
+A survey of 300 PHAs selected through stratified random sampling will be conducted.
 The information collected through the survey will be used to assess PHAs compliance with ACC and regulatory insurance requirements.
 PHAs are required to have the insurance coverage against property/casualty losses and to protect Federal interest in PHA properties and operations.

 3. Describe whether, and to what extent, the collection of information involves the use of automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses, and the basis for the decision for adopting this means of collection.
 Also describe any consideration of using information technology to reduce burden.